JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("What is the world's highest mountain?")
+    print("6.
+What is the world's highest mountain?") print(" ")
-    print(" ")
     print("A. Makalu, B. K2, C. KilimanJaro, D. Mount Everest ") print(" ")